ranfysvalle02/Interactive-RAG/blog.md

         )
     ```

-2. **Indexing**: When employing vector search, it's necessary to [create a search index](https://www.mongodb.com/docs/atlas/atlas-search/field-types/knn-vector/).
+2. **Vector Index**: When employing vector search, it's necessary to [create a search index](https://www.mongodb.com/docs/atlas/atlas-search/field-types/knn-vector/).
 This process entails setting up the vector path, aligning the dimensions with your chosen model, and selecting a vector function for searching the top K-nearest neighbors.
     ```python
     {
     "mappings": {